Locations:

 The impact of the rise of CABG on all of U.S. healthcare is hard to overstate.
 Together with the creation of Medicare a few years earlier, it fueled explosive growth in hospitals in the last few decades of the 20th century, creating the infrastructure of modern U.S. healthcare.

 CABG was also the first treatment that served to draw large numbers of international patients to Cleveland Clinic.
-Soon the health system’s reputation for unparalleled expertise expanded to other cardiovascular services, making Cleveland Clinic a destination for complex patients and setting the stage for its run as the top-ranked U.S. center for cardiology and heart surgery by U.S. News & World Report for the past 26 years.
+Soon the health system’s reputation for unparalleled expertise expanded to other cardiovascular services, making Cleveland Clinic a destination for complex patients and setting the stage for its run as a top-ranked U.S. center for cardiology and heart surgery by U.S. News & World Report.

 Other innovations contributed to that status, from early development of stopped-heart surgery by Donald Effler, MD, in the mid-1950s, to creation of the world’s first computerized data registry for cardiac diagnosis and treatment in 1972, to the first minimally invasive mitral valve operations led by Toby Cosgrove, MD, in the mid-1990s, among others.
 Cleveland Clinic surgeons and cardiologists also played pioneering roles in the development of everything from heart transplantation to intravascular ultrasound to transcatheter aortic valve replacement.